I've been an active Search & Rescue volunteer since 2007 with the Coconino County Sheriff's SAR Team in northern Arizona.

 Your GPS unit communicates with satellites, which send out radio signals.
-Since the speed of those radio signals is a known factor, the receiver is able to use that speed to calculate its distance--and therefore the distance of the one holding it--from a satellite.
+Since the speed of those radio signals is a known factor, the receiver can use that speed to calculate its distance—and therefore the distance of the one holding it—from a satellite.
 This calculation puts you and the GPS in an imaginary sphere.

-So imagine yourself holding your GPS and standing in a big circle (See: "A" in the above image) on the ground.
+So imagine yourself holding your GPS and standing in a big circle (See: "A" in the image below) on the ground.
 This reflects the information from a single satellite.

-This third calculation will place you in the intersection of the three circles.
+This third calculation will place you at the intersection of the three circles (See "ABC" below).
 This is considered a "2D" (or two-dimensional) mode, figuring your location horizontally only.
 In this case, you can input your elevation, if you know it, for more accuracy with the GPS unit.
 Keep in mind that 2D navigation can be unreliable.

-If your GPS can communicate with 4 or more satellites, your location will be more accurate and you'll be in "3D" mode, which will include an elevation calculation.
+If your GPS can communicate with four or more satellites, your location will be more accurate, and you'll be in "3D" mode, which will include an elevation calculation.
 This is what you're aiming for.